AdobeDocs/campaign-classic.en/help/configuration/using/filtering-schemas.md

 >
 >READ and WRITE permissions for the **xtk:sessionInfo** schema are only accessible by the internal account of an Adobe Campaign instance.

-## Modify system filters of built-in schemas {#modifying-system-filters-of-built-in-schemas}
+## Modifying system filters of built-in schemas {#modifying-system-filters-of-built-in-schemas}

 You can still modify the system filters of the out-of-the-box schemas which are by default protected due to compatibility issues with older versions.